 ATM-EXCITE

-Within this framework, SIMCOM has been developed as a key research solution.
+Within this framework I am working towards developing SIMCOM, a key research solution.
 SIMCOM is a multi-agent simulation platform designed to evaluate cyber-attacks targeting the Automatic Dependent Surveillance–Broadcast (ADS-B) system.
 It provides a flexible and extensible environment for investigating ADS-B vulnerabilities and their impact on air traffic flow and control, supporting the wider goals of the ATM-EXCITE project.

 Broad illustration of how ADS-B technology works in air traffic surveillance.